traitecoevo/traits.build/tests/testthat/examples/Test_2023_3/README.md

 - Types of trait data -- numeric (entered as either true numeric type or character type) and categorical, time (e.g. `flowering_time`)
 - Excluded values, such as out of allowable range, invalid categorical values, invalid time values
 - Substitutions work for categorical and time traits, replacing with NA or finding NA
+- Test `collection_date` read in from a column at the trait level and as a fixed value at the dataset level #TODO
 - Check that `location_id` is NA for species `entity_type` measurements